 Information models are layered on top of this infrastructure.
 OPC UA specifies a number of base information models (DataAccess – DA, Alarms&Conditions – AC, and more) that define commonly used objects including both real-time and historical data variables and alarms.

 New Information Models can be created based on the OPC UA Data Model and eventually derived from OPC UA Base Information Models.
 The specifications of such Information Models (“Industry standard models” because they typically address a dedicated industry problem) are called Companion Specifications.
 The synergy of the OPC UA infrastructure to exchange such industry information models enables interoperability at the semantic level.

 A number of companion specifications have already been created.

 OPC Foundation differentiate three ways of producing companion specifications:

 The JOINT working group program is defined here: https://opcfoundation.org/joint-working-groups/

 Companion specifications can also be created independent of the OPC Foundation.

-To support creating companion specifications, the OPC Foundation created a template.
-It is available for download here: https://opcfoundation.org/developer-tools/specifications-unified-architecture/opc-ua-companion-specification-template/
+To support creating companion specifications, the OPC Foundation created several guidelines and templates.
+They are available for download here: https://opcfoundation.org/Guidelines-And-Templates/.

 Furthermore, this list of experts (https://opcfoundation.org/experts/) offer services to vendors or organizations.